 Similar to Spiderman, except instead of hiking one leg to the side you raise the bent knee under you toward your chest instead.

 From an extended position, tuck right knee beneath you and twist it toward the left shoulder as you bend arms.
 Return to starting position.
 Next push-up, left knee to the right shoulder.

 In this variation, perform a standard push-up, but as you push-up from the floor, take a step sideways with one arm and leg, bringing your other arm and leg over once in the extended position.
 Repeat the sequence as you gradually walk your way sideways across the floor; repeat going back the other direction.

-From the extended-arm position, lift one leg off the ground, bend knee, and hike it to one side as you bend down into the pushup (like Spiderman scaling a wall).
+From the extended-arm position, lift one leg off the ground, bend your knee, and hike it to one side as you bend down into the pushup (like Spiderman scaling a wall).
 Straighten on the return.

 Just as it sounds, perform your traditional push-up using soup cans or dumbbells to slightly elevate hands off the floor, strengthening your wrists and lower-arm muscles.

 As you sink into the bent-elbow position, twist from the hips so one side skims the ground.
-Return to neutral in the extended position; repeat on opposite side.
+Return to neutral in the extended position; repeat on the opposite side.